 I find myself asking clients this question too many times to count.
-Usually, this conversation occurs after they’ve told me that they’re struggling to reach their diversity goals.
+Usually, this conversation occurs after they’ve told me that they’re struggling to reach their diversity, equity, and inclusion (DEI) goals.
 And it’s really hard to pinpoint where they’re going wrong.

-Part of the problem is that companies want to make change really fast.
+Part of the problem is that companies want to make change fast.
 Don’t get me wrong—goals are a good thing.
-And diversity efforts are long overdue.
+And DEI efforts are long overdue.

-But company leaders need to recognize that a cultural transformation has to take place for diversity to thrive in your organization.
+But company leaders need to recognize that a cultural transformation has to take place for DEI to thrive in your organization.
 Otherwise, your company becomes a revolving door.
 You can hire diverse talent all you want.
-But if your leaders don’t know how to create an inclusive environment, people will head straight for the door.
+But if your leaders don’t cultivate an equitable and inclusive work environment, people will head straight for the door.

-There’s no easy fix that will solve the problem immediately.
-But what’s important is that companies begin that forward motion that will sustain success.
-One of the keys to doing that is teaching your leaders how to create an inclusive environment.
+This problem isn’t easy to solve immediately.
+But what’s important is that companies begin moving in the right direction by teaching leaders how to create an inclusive environment.

 Great Leadership Is Inclusive Leadership

-One of the biggest mistakes companies make is divorcing inclusion training from the rest of their leadership development goals.
-As a result, inclusion seems like something extra, an add-on that’s not really a part of leaders’ daily work.
+One of the biggest mistakes companies make is excluding inclusion training from the rest of their leadership development goals.
+As a result, this disconnected approach may make leaders feel that inclusion isn’t part of their daily work, nor their responsibility.

 But that’s the opposite of reality.
-Leaders don’t practice inclusion separate from everything else they do.
-Rather, inclusion has to be woven into how they operate.
-It has to be part of the way they communicate, interact, run meetings, give assignments, etc., every single day.
+Leaders shouldn’t think about inclusion as a behavior that is separate from everything else they do.
+Rather, by definition, inclusion is woven into how people operate.
+It should be part of the way leaders communicate, interact, run meetings, give assignments, etc., every single day.

-Our research showed that companies rated as “Best Places to Work” scored 75% higher for having an inclusive culture.
+Our research shows that when leaders consistently demonstrate effective behaviors that drive inclusion, employees are 7X more likely to report that inclusion is a strong part of their culture.
 Why?
 Because leaders who know how to create an inclusive environment on a daily basis create a better work environment for everyone, regardless of background.

-In fact, I’d argue that there’s no such thing as a great leader who isn’t an inclusive leader.
+In fact, I’d argue that to be a great leader, one must be an inclusive leader.
 Quite simply, great leadership is inclusive leadership.

 7 Inclusive Leadership Skills Every Leader Needs

-Usually when I share this perspective as I facilitate courses or coach executives, I see a lot of nodding heads.
+Usually when I share my perspective about inclusive leadership while facilitating courses or coaching executives, I see a lot of nodding heads.
 Generally speaking, leaders want to say and do the right things.
 But they don’t know how to get started.

-That’s why we did some digging to identify the specific and concrete leadership behaviors that can really make a difference.
-We surveyed some of our clients to get a better understanding of the challenges they hear from their leaders.
-And we conducted some additional research and literature review to gain a deeper understanding of what inclusion looks like on a daily basis.
+That’s why it’s critical to identify and train for specific, concrete leadership behaviors that actually help leaders be inclusive.
+We surveyed our clients to get a better understanding of the challenges they hear from their leaders.
+And we conducted research to gain a deeper understanding of what inclusion in the workplace looks like on a daily basis.

-What we found is that there are seven key skills that contribute most heavily to an inclusive environment.
-These skills will have the most impact as your leaders start learning how to create an inclusive environment.
+We found that there are seven key skills that help leaders create an inclusive work environment.
+These skills have the most impact as your leaders start learning how to create an inclusive environment.